 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

-Thanksgiving is here and the December holidays are right around the corner.
+November is here, which means Thanksgiving and the December holidays are right around the corner.
 If you’ve got kids like we do, it’s always an exciting time of the year.
-It’s also a dangerous 6 weeks for your bank account, especially if you’re just getting on track to begin with.
+It’s also a dangerous 8 weeks for your bank account, especially if you’re just getting on track to begin with.

 As you already know, this time of the year is filled with financial landmines.
 There are holiday gatherings, work events, and – of course – gift giving.
 Everywhere we turn, we’re bombarded with pressure to spend!
 Pressure from friends.
 Pressure from family.
 And even pressure from ourselves.